Agency Description

 COMPENSATION AND BENEFITS²

-All positions at IFR working 17.50 hours per week or more are eligible to participate in benefit health plans, including medical, dental, vision, 403(b) plan, EAP, Life Insurance, earn vacation, sick leave, paid holidays, and ongoing opportunities for learning.
+This is a full-time exempt position at 35 hours a week.
+The position is eligible to participate in medical, dental, vision, and 403(b) plans, earn vacation, sick leave, paid holidays, two wellness days (birthday and hire date) and receive ongoing opportunities for learning.

 PHYSICAL DEMANDS: